 - Business improvement associations

 That’s it for Part 1 of the Facebook algorithm change survival guide!
-Stay tuned for Part 2, where I outline strategies to diversity your traffic sources for lead acquisition outside of Facebook—because even pages with 22,000,000 followers can take a hit when they put all of their eggs in one basket.
+Stay tuned for Part 2, where I outline strategies to diversify your traffic sources for lead acquisition outside of Facebook—because even pages with 22,000,000 followers can take a hit when they put all of their eggs in one basket.